 Former Director (2011-2016)

 Dr. Kris Braman joined the University of Georgia Entomology faculty in 1989 after earning degrees from the State University of New York (SUNY) in Forestry and the University of Kentucky.
 She currently serves as Professor & Head of Entomology.
-She served as Director of the Georgia Center for Urban Agriculture since 2011.
+She served as Director of the Georgia Center for Urban Agriculture from 2011-2016.
 She develops management plans for insects that affect turf and ornamentals; teaches General Entomology and Biological Control for undergraduate and graduate students; and provides training for Green Industry Professionals.
 She has served as President of both the Georgia Entomological Society and the South Eastern Branch of the Entomological Society of America (SEB-ESA).

 Dr. Braman has been recognized as a Distinguished Alum of the Entomology Department at the University of Kentucky, as a recipient of SEB-ESA's Distinguished Achievement Award in Horticultural Entomology and as a recipient of the GGIA Environmental Friend of the Year Award.
 Her more than 120 journal articles and book chapters reflect her research focus on insect-plant interactions, Integrated Pest Management, and environmental conservation issues.
 Dr. Braman took on an additional role of serving as Interim Assistant Dean of the College of Agricultural and Environmental Sciences at the UGA Griffin campus from October 2014 through October 2015.